DamianTarczon/task/README.md

 5. npm i react-spring-3d-carousel

-After that write: 'npm run dev' and app start.
+After that write: 'npm run dev' and app will start.